Upper & Lower Blepharoplasty

 Don’t hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.

 Your surgeon will give you specific instructions on how to prepare for your blepharoplasty surgery, including guidelines on eating and drinking, smoking and taking or avoiding certain vitamins and medications.
 Carefully following these instructions will help your surgery go more smoothly.

 While you’re making preparations, be sure to arrange for someone to drive you home after your surgery, and to help you out for a few days if needed.

 Where Your Surgery Will Be Performed

-Eyelid surgery may be performed in a surgeon’s office-based facility, or an outpatient surgery center.
+Eyelid surgery may be performed in a surgeon’s office-based facility or at an outpatient surgery center.
 It’s usually done on an outpatient basis.